Here are the toughest matches left for the undefeated DII women’s volleyball teams | NCAA.com

 - Nov.
 21 Central Washington

 What’s left: The Lopers got a huge win against then-No. 3 Washburn in straight sets, setting the tone for MIAA play.
-There are ranked teams all over the conference with a weekend against No. 14 Central Missouri and No. 11 Northwest Missouri State right around the corner.
+There are ranked teams all over the conference.
+The Lopers opened a tough weekend on Oct.
+4 with a win against No. 14 Central Missouri and closed it with a 3-1 over No. 10 Northwest Missouri State on Oct.
+5.

 - Sept.
 28 vs. Central Oklahoma, W 3-0